401 Model Tutorial

 How to Use

-For example: Utilizing the chart below, if the top performing fund is the IWM – iShares Russell 2000 ETF, then you would search your 401(k) options for a fund that has exposure to small-cap companies and/or is benchmarked to the Russell 2000 Index.
-Do this for all five of the top performing funds.
+For example, utilizing the chart below, if you wanted to find a corresponding fund in your plan for IJR – iShares Core S&P Small-Cap ETF, then you would search your 401(k) plan options for a fund that has exposure to small-cap companies and/or is benchmarked to the S&P SmallCap 600 Index.
+Once you’ve done this for all five funds in the 401 Model, you’ll be ready to implement the model’s recommendations directly inside your account.

 |401 Model Investment Options|